 Dominica CBI Programme

-Launched in 1993, Dominica’s Citizenship by Investment Programme has been ranked as the number one CBI initiative for three consecutive years by the CBI Index.
-This is a publication by the Financial Times’s Professional Wealth Management (PWM) magazine.
+Launched in 1993, Dominica’s Citizenship by Investment (CBI) programme has been ranked as the number one CBI initiative for six consecutive years by the CBI Index.
+This is a ranking system published by the Financial Times’s Professional Wealth Management (PWM) magazine.

-The CBI scheme focuses on the overall quality and integrity of its applicants, only accepting individuals of outstanding character and repute.
-To ensure credible persons of excellent standing are granted citizenship, comprehensive due diligence checks are performed on all applicants over 18 years of age.
+Dominica’s CBI programme focuses on the overall quality and integrity of its applicants, as it only accepts individuals of outstanding character and repute.
+To ensure credible persons of excellent standing are granted citizenship, comprehensive due diligence checks are performed on all applicants 16 years of age or over.

 Benefits of Dominica Citizenship